Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Results

 To reduce the total number of weights transported during training, two complementary methods can be employed: reducing the frequency of weight transports (via \(\Phi\), the number of iterations with frozen feedback weights), or reducing the number of weights transported at a time (via partial weight transport, controlled by a strategy-specific hyperparameter).
-In Figure~\ref{chap:fbp:fig:partial-wt}, we compare the accuracy drop against the weight transport reduction factor of \gls{fbp} relative to \gls{bp}, on VGG-11.
+In Figure~\ref{chap:fbp:fig:tc-partial-wt}, we compare the accuracy drop against the weight transport reduction factor of \gls{fbp} relative to \gls{bp}, on temporally-coded VGG-11.
 The analysis includes our three partial transport strategies and various values of \(\Phi\).
 To ensure a fair comparison in terms of computational effort, we train each \gls{fbp} configuration for at most the number of epochs used by \gls{bp}, stopping training if convergence is not reached within this limit.
 The transport reduction factor is computed as the ratio between the total number of weights transported in \gls{bp} and \gls{fbp}.
 The total number of weights is obtained by multiplying the number of transports during training by the number of weights transferred per transport.
 As a result, it depends on both \(\Phi\) and the specific hyperparameter of each partial weight transport strategy, which explains why the lines start and end at different positions along the x-axis.
-In Appendix~\ref{chap:fbp:sec:appendix:partial-wt}, we provide additional experimental details and supplementary results to further demonstrate the impact of the strategy-specific hyperparameters.
+Additional experimental details are provided in Appendix~\ref{chap:fbp:sec:appendix:tc-exps-details}, and supplementary results demonstrating the impact of the strategy-specific hyperparameters are reported in Appendix~\ref{chap:fbp:sec:appendix:results:tc-hyperparam}.